Will You Love Me Tomorrow: Answer songs

+Bertell Dache recorded an answer song entitled "Not Just Tomorrow, But Always" in 1960, which was arranged by Carole King.

-The Satintones, an early Motown group, also recorded an answer song called "Tomorrow and Always," which used the same melody as the original but initially neglected to credit King and Goffin.
+The Satintones, an early Motown group, also recorded an answer song called "Tomorrow and Always" (in two different versions), which used the same melody as the original but initially neglected to credit King and Gerry Goffin.
 Following a threat of litigation, later pressings of the record included proper credit.
-Eventually, it was withdrawn and replaced with a different song.
+Eventually, it was withdrawn and replaced by the song "Angel" with the same B-side "A Love That Can Never Be".
 The Satintones' versions are included in the box set The Complete Motown Singles, Volume 1: 1959–1961.

 Carole King version

 Background

 In 1971, Carole King, who composed the music of the song, recorded a version of "Will You Love Me Tomorrow" for her second studio album Tapestry, with Joni Mitchell and James Taylor performing background vocals on separate audio channels.
 King's version of the song was taken at a considerably slower tempo.
 David Hepworth analyzed it as "less like the pleas for gentleness on the part of a trembling virgin and more like a mature woman requiring parity in a relationship."
 It gained considerable album-oriented rock airplay due to the large-scale commercial success of the album.

 The song became a feature of King's live shows.
 Taylor recreated his part during their joint arena-based Troubadour Reunion Tour of 2010.

-In the 2013 Broadway Beautiful: The Carole King Musical, the song is featured in part four times: once during its writing, once during King recording a demo of it, then with the Shirelles performing it, and then King singing and playing it later during an especially bad time in her marriage with Goffin.
+In the 2013 Broadway musical Beautiful: The Carole King Musical, the song is featured in part four times: once during its writing, once during King recording a demo of it, then with the Shirelles performing it, and then King singing and playing it later during an especially bad time in her marriage with Goffin.
 No other song is featured as frequently in the musical.